Everything To Know About Stranger Things Season 4

-When Is Stranger Things Season 4 Coming Out?
+When Is The Stranger Things Season 4 Premiere Date?

-There’s no official word from Netflix on when, exactly, we can expect to see the next installment of the hit horror series just yet, but the streamer did give fans a crumb about its release date on Aug.
-6 when it said Season 4 will drop sometime in 2022.
-The wait may be rough, but it is understandable considering production was delayed last year due to public health concerns and restrictions, just a few weeks after the cast reunited for a table read on March 3, 2020.
+The lengthy gap between seasons is understandable considering production was delayed last year amid the pandemic, just a few weeks after the cast reunited for a table read on March 3, 2020.
 Thankfully, filming resumed in October 2020.
 Speaking on Fanmio, Noah Schnapp (Will Byers) revealed they wrapped in early September 2021.

 He continued, “I think it’s a good thing because now they can take their focus off of what the show is going to be about, and now that they know it, they can focus on how they’re going to deliver.
 And I think it shows.”